 The Secure Event Connector (SEC) receives events from ASA and FTD devices and forwards them to the Cisco cloud.
 CDO displays the events on the Event Logging page so that administrators can analyze them there or with Cisco Stealthwatch Cloud.

 Before You Install the Secure Event Connector

 - Purchase the Cisco Security and Analytics Logging, Logging and Troubleshooting license.
 Or, If you want to try Cisco Security and Analytics Logging out first, log in to CDO, and on the main navigation bar, select Monitoring > Event Logging and click Request Trial.
 You may also purchase the Logging Analytics and Detection and Total Network Analytics and Monitoring licenses to apply SWC analytics to the events.

 - Make sure your SDC has been installed.
-These instructions are specific to an on-premises SDC.
-If you need to install an on-premises SDC, follow one of these procedures:
+If you need to install an SDC, follow one of these procedures:

-- Deploy an On-Premises Secure Device Connector Using CDO's VM Image
+- Deploy a Secure Device Connector Using CDO's VM Image

-- Deploy an On-Premises Secure Device Connector from your own VM Image
+- Deploy a Secure Device Connector from your own VM Image

-Note: If you installed the on-premises SDC on your own VM, there is additional configuration required to allow events to reach it.
+Note: If you installed the SDC on your own VM, there is additional configuration required to allow events to reach it.

-- Make sure the on-premise SDC is communicating with CDO:
+- Make sure the SDC is communicating with CDO:

 - From any open page in CDO, open the Secure Connectors page by clicking on the menu under your user name, in the top right corner of the page.